-- The total area of potentially contaminated surfaces will be determined and divided into 1-m2 sample grids. - Within each 1-m2 sample grid, a 10-cm by 10-cm (4-in by 4-in) wipe sample location will be identified by random number generation (e.g., applying Microsoft ExcelTM RANDARRAY function to define a number between 1 and 100 for each grid).
+- Within each 1-m2 sample grid, a 10-cm by 10-cm (4-in by 4-in) wipe sample location will be identified by random number generation (e.g., applying Microsoft ExcelTM RANDARRAY function to define a number between 1 and 100 for each grid).

 The decision rule applicable to HWMU wipe sampling is: if all wipe samples collected from the HWMU containment surfaces are below the action level (Table 6) take no further action, else decontaminate and repeat sampling.
-If repeat sampling is required, a new location within each 1-m2 sample grid will be randomly identified.
+If repeat sampling is required, a new location within each 1 m2 sample grid will be randomly identified (i.e., sampled locations(s) will be excluded from potential random sampling).
 Quality samples will be collected in accordance with Section 11.1 to demonstrate extraction efficiency, reproducibility, and accuracy, thereby providing confidence in the final assessment.